berlinplan/berlinplan.github.io/readme.md

 > Hypocrisy: A hypocrite is basically characterised by behaviour that contradicts what one claims to believe or feel.
 (217)

-## Follow, subscribe, comment and Like My content, bullshit?
+## Follow, subscribe, comment and Like My content, right?

 > pay my Lamborghini because i want to do Activity against inequality.